Adalab/modulo-2-evaluacion-final-Patri-GL/README.md

 # Anime Shows Search site

-[Anonymous Proxy](http://beta.adalab.es/modulo-1-evaluacion-final-Patri-GL/) website has been created as an evaluation exercise of module 2 within the [Adalab](https://adalab.es/) context of the Web Programming Intensive Bootcamp.
+[Anime Shows Search Site](http://beta.adalab.es/modulo-2-evaluacion-final-Patri-GL/) website has been created as an evaluation exercise of module 2 within the [Adalab](https://adalab.es/) context of the Web Programming Intensive Bootcamp.

 ## Author